mePenguh/sprintstep/README.md

 # Pengu's SprintStep
-A tiny Minecraft data pack that increases your step height while sprinting
+A tiny data pack that lets you run up blocks by doubling your step height while sprinting!

 <br>